ledona/fantasy-experiments/models/README.md

 Generate lineups or run backtesting using one of the debug configurations or lineup.sc or backtest.sc.

 ### Deep lineup models
+Deep lineup models take as input a slate of games, including all player costs, and predicted scoring.
+The model output is a lineup to bet.
+As an intermediate step a DNN is used to take the input and infer player weights which are used along with cost information to create an optimized lineup.
+To create/use models:

+1. Create the dataset - Each sample in a dataset is a randomly generated slate of games along with starting players, predicted fantasy scores, historic fantasy scores, slate cost and other data describing the slate.
+Creation of a dataset is done by first creating a player/team predictive model dataset, then using ```python -m lib.deep_lineup data``` to create the deep lineup dataset.
+1. Train the model - Use ```python -m lib.deep_lineup train``` to train a model.
+1. Catalog the model (see below)
+1. Load the model.
+See fantasy repository's README for details on using ```model_manager```
+1. To generate a lineup use ```lineup.sc --deep```

+### Full Game players/teams models
+1. Review data/model configuration file
-1. Create the dataset.
+1. Create the dataset
 1. Train the model
-1. Catalog the model
+1. Catalog the model (see below)
 1. Load the model.
-See fantasy repository's README for details.
+See fantasy repository's README for details on using ```model_manager```

-### Game players/teams models
-1. Review data/model configuration file
-2. Create the dataset
-3. Train the model
-4. Catalog the model
-5. Load the model

 ## Model Cataloging
 Run the following to create a catalog of the best models currently in the catalog